It’s twilight time: 15 favorite photos | EarthSky.org

 Twilight is the time of day between daylight and darkness, whether after sunset or before sunrise.
 The sun is below the horizon, but its rays are scattered by Earth’s atmosphere to create twilight’s pinks, purples, and blues.
-These photos all came from EarthSky Facebook friends.
+These photos came from EarthSky Community Photos, or from EarthSky Facebook friends.
 You’ll love them!
 Thanks to all who contributed.

 Read more: What exactly is twilight?